varnerlab/CHEME-5760-Decisions-Book/_sources/unit-1-simpledecisions/utilityfunctions.md

 * {ref}`content:references:rational-choice-theory` is a framework that seeks to explain human behavior by assuming that individuals make rational choices based on their preferences and goals.
 This theory suggests that people are motivated by self-interest and will choose actions that maximize their benefits, i.e., their utility while minimizing their costs.

 * {ref}`content:references:marginal-utility` describes the added satisfaction or benefits that a consumer gains from consuming one more unit of a good or service.
 This theory operates on the premise that the happiness or benefit from each extra unit decreases as a consumer increases the number of units consumed.
 Marginal utility is crucial in shaping consumer behavior, prices, and market equilibrium.

+* [Discrete choice theory](content:references:discrete-choice-experiments) is a framework for modeling choices made by individuals from a set of discrete alternatives.
+It is used to model the behavior of agents who have to choose among a finite set of alternatives.
+The theory is used in many fields, including economics, marketing, transportation planning, and environmental science.

 ```

 ---